bioinform/somaticseq/README.md

 ### To run somatic mutation callers and then SomaticSeq

-We have created a module (i.e., `makeSomaticScripts.py`) that can run all the dockerized somatic mutation callers and then SomaticSeq, described at [**somaticseq/utilities/dockered_pipelines**](somaticseq/utilities/dockered_pipelines).
+We have created a module (i.e., `somaticseq_make_somatic_scripts`) that can run all the dockerized somatic mutation callers and then SomaticSeq, described at [**somaticseq/utilities/dockered_pipelines**](somaticseq/utilities/dockered_pipelines).
 There is also an alignment workflow described there.
 You need [docker](https://www.docker.com/) to run these workflows.
 Singularity is also